Martin Luther King, Jr. Center

 Lord, Plant on My Feet on Higher Ground

-Ann Van de Graaf painted the image on the right for the speech she gave on January 21, 2008 at the Dr. Martin Luther King, Jr. 10th Annual Birthday Breakfast..
+Ann Van de Graaf painted the above image for the speech she gave on January 21, 2008 at the Dr. Martin Luther King, Jr. 10th Annual Birthday Breakfast..
 Read the

 ABOUT DR. MARTIN LUTHER KING, JR./LYNCHBURG COMMUNITY COUNCIL